Looking for innovative restaurant promotion ideas to grow your business? You’re not alone.

-With this in mind, you should come up with a fun and creative way to take content that is created by your customers and promote it.
-You can have a ton of fun coming up with an innovative way to engage your customers.
+With this in mind, come up with a fun and creative way to take content that is created by your customers and promote it.
 Do you need a name for a new menu item?
 Run a “Name that sandwich!” contest.

 25. Little Billboards With Your Logo

 Does your restaurant use branded takeout packaging or have you ever thought of using takeout bags with your restaurant name and logo on it?